Tennessee Supreme Court Rule 31 Listed Family and Civil Mediator

-My professional career began as a Human Resource generalist with the University of Minnesota, College of Medical Sciences.
-I moved on to become a highly successful Director of Labor Relations, Director of Human Resources, and later, V.P. for a multi-hospital system with 13 separate union contracts where I represented the system in cases mediated by the Federal Mediation and Conciliation Service (FMCS).
-During that time, I also began teaching evening adult education classes at Rev. Leon Sullivan’s Opportunities Industrialization Center and several community colleges.
-As V.P., I had responsibility for safety, security, and corporate training.
-That experience reinforced my passion for teaching and eventually led to a career transition to higher education administration.
+My professional career began as a Human Resources generalist with the University of Minnesota, College of Medical Sciences.
+I moved on to become a highly successful Director of Human Resources and Labor Relations Chief Spokesperson for a multi-hospital system with 13 separate union contracts where I represented the system in cases mediated by the Federal Mediation and Conciliation Service (FMCS).
+Later, as Assistant General Manager for Administration, I was responsible for the H.R., Labor Relations, Safety, Security, and Training departments.
+During that time, I also continued teaching evening adult education classes at several community colleges, a lifelong interest that began years earlier with Rev. Leon Sullivan’s Opportunities Industrialization Center.
+Those experiences reinforced my passion for teaching and eventually led to a career transition to higher education teaching and ultimately, administration.

-At UC Berkeley, I co-initiated the design, delivery, and business development of Internet based distance education programming, creating innovative online and hybrid programs.
-As distance education and the Internet converged to offer worldwide access to knowledge and education, I witnessed significant concerns on the part of authoring faculty and administrators seeking to protect their respective intellectual property rights.
+In addition to teaching at UC Berkeley Extension, I co-initiated the design, delivery, and business development of Internet-based distance education courses, creating innovative online and hybrid programs.
+As distance education and the Internet converged to offer worldwide access to knowledge and education through the revolutionary OpenCourseWare commitment initiated by MIT, I witnessed significant concerns on the part of authoring faculty and administrators seeking to protect their respective intellectual property rights.

-The last three years prior to retirement, I was asked to transfer to UC Irvine to help establish that campus’s presence in online course delivery.
-Intellectual property concerns surfaced again at Irvine and I began considering mediation as both a solution and a post retirement career.
+The last three years prior to retirement, I was asked to transfer to UC Irvine to help establish that campus’s online programming presence.
+Intellectual property concerns surfaced again at Irvine and I began considering mediation as both a solution and a post retirement avocation.

-My previous HR and FMCS mediation experience exposed me to the advantages mediation offers for dispute resolution and I pursued and completed over 250 hours of formal ADR training.
-I am now an accomplished TN “Rule 31 Listed”, non-attorney mediator focused on workplace, intellectual property, higher education faculty, family, and civil disputes, qualified to practice in California (DRPA 2002) and Tennessee (2009).
-I also hold an appointment with the U.S. Department of Defense as an Ombudsman/Mediator for employers and service members disputing employment status following deployment with the National Guard or Reserve.
-In 2015, I was appointed Campus Mediator for Meharry Medical College in Nashville.
+My previous HR and FMCS experiences had exposed me to the advantages mediation offers for alternative dispute resolution and I pursued and completed over 250 hours of formal ADR training.
+I am now an accomplished TN “Rule 31 Listed”, non-attorney mediator focused on family, workplace, higher education, intellectual property, and civil disputes; qualified to practice in California (DRPA – 2002) and Tennessee (Rule 31 – 2009).
+I also hold an appointment with the U.S. Department of Defense as an ESGR Ombudsman/Mediator for employers and service members disputing employment status following deployment with the National Guard or Reserve.
+In 2015, I was contracted as Campus Mediator for Meharry Medical College in Nashville.

 B.A.
 Sociology, Dillard University, New Orleans, LA